 Scroll down on this page for Macbeth DVDs.

 Queen Margaret of Scotland by Eileen Dunlop.
-The daughter of 11th century English prince Edward the Exile, Margaret spent her early years in Hungary before moving with her family to England, where her brother tried unsuccessfully to seize the throne.
-Forced to flee to Scotland, she married King Malcolm III and set out to reform the Scottish church.
-She was eventually canonized as a saint.
-This entertaining book explores the life and world of the determined, influential woman behind the legend of St Margaret.
-It includes illustrations, maps, family trees, and a list of places to visit.
+The daughter of 11th century English prince Edward the Exile, Margaret married King Malcolm III and set out to reform the Scottish church.
+Includes illustrations, maps, family trees.

 Queen Hereafter: A Novel of Margaret of Scotland by Susan Fraser King.
-Scotland's warrior-king Malcolm Canmore promises to aid outlawed Saxon prince Edgar of England in return for the hand of Edgar's sister, Margaret, in marriage.
+Scotland's warrior-king Malcolm Canmore promises to aid outlawed Saxon prince Edgar of England in return for his sister's hand in marriage.

 Alexander II, King of Scots, 1214-1249 by Richard Oram.
 Offers a fresh assessment of Alexander II's contribution to the making of Scotland as a nation, his character, and his relationships with his mother, first wife, and household members.

 Alexander III by Norman H. Reid.
 Presiding over an age of relative peace and prosperity, Alexander III represented the zenith of Scottish medieval kingship.

 Robert the Bruce: King of Scots by Ronald McNair Scott.
 This biography uses the accounts of contemporary chronicles to reconstruct the story of one of the most remarkable of medieval kings.